Environment clearance for Unitech’s Noida projects this week

 “As for the development of projects on the remaining 196 acres of land in these three sectors (Sectors 96-98, 113, and 117), where approvals have only been given for parts, the management will inform the Supreme Court about the matter and seek appropriate directions from the apex court,” Malik told BTTV.

-Unitech reported a consolidated net loss of ₹1,206 crore in the first quarter of FY25.
-The company had posted a net loss of ₹702.97 crore in the same period last year.
-Total income declined to ₹84.04 crore in the April-June quarter of this fiscal year from ₹91.09 crore in the corresponding period of the previous year, according to a regulatory filing.
+Unitech reported a consolidated net loss of Rs 1,206 crore in the first quarter of FY25.
+The company had posted a net loss of Rs 702.97 crore in the same period last year.
+Total income declined to Rs 84.04 crore in the April-June quarter of this fiscal year from Rs 91.09 crore in the corresponding period of the previous year, according to a regulatory filing.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today